Time-frequency transforms of white noises and Gaussian analytic functions: Introduction

 The rest of the paper is organized as follows: In Section~\ref{s:gaf} we give an introduction to GAFs and state our main results in the form of several theorems linking known and new transforms of white noises to GAFs.
 Next, in Section~\ref{s:white}, we discuss the definition of a white noise on an infinite-dimensional space and its subtleties, and we give the rigorous definition used in this work.
 We also identify a common structure in all the transforms of interest in this work, and we justify that the transforms of white noise are well defined in this context.
-The section ends with our template theorem, of which all the theorems in Section~\ref{s:gaf} are corollaries.
+The section ends with our template theorem, of which all the theorems in Section~\ref{s:gaf} are corollaries once combined with appropriate orthogonal polynomial generating functions identities.
 Section~\ref{s:proofs} then contains all detailed proofs.
-In Section~\ref{s:computation}, we give several results on finite dimensional approximations of the white noises and their transforms, including their zeros, which are of practical interest.
+In Section~\ref{s:computation}, we give computational details.
+We further derive several results on finite dimensional approximations of the white noises and their transforms, including their zeros, which are of practical interest.
+Finally, we provide a companion Python toolbox\footnote{\url{https://github.com/rbardenet/tf-transforms-and-gafs}} to reproduce all figures in the paper.

 \paragraph{Acknowledgments:} This work has been partially supported by ANR JCJC \textsc{BoB} (ANR-16-CE23-0003) and Labex \textsc{CEMPI} (ANR-11-LABX-0007-01).